cris3096/dndkit/README.md

 # dndkit

 A desktop app with the D&D tools I actually use during sessions.

-I got tired of switching between 5 different websites and a notepad while DMing online with my friends, so I built this.
 It's a single .exe with everything in one place — dice roller, initiative tracker, encounter builder, spellbook, loot generator, NPC names, and a character manager.

 Works offline